"

 Practical tips:

-Clearly identify emotional triggers and proactively plan how you’ll manage responses.
+• Identify emotional triggers and proactively plan how you’ll manage responses.

 Real-world example:

-When receiving unexpected criticism, take a slow, deliberate breath clearly before responding.
+When receiving unexpected criticism, take a slow, deliberate breath before responding.
 Calmly and respectfully clarify your position rather than reacting defensively.

 Strategy 3: Deepen Your Empathy and Social Awareness